claytonketner/CSCI200_FactorySim/Data-Classes.md

 ###GUIKitRobot
      Contains data and methods for drawing and animating a kit robot

-* Constructor: GUIKitRobot(KitRobot kitRobot, double x, double y)
+* Constructor: GUIKitRobot(KitRobot kitRobot)

 * Member data:
      * public KitRobot kitRobot - used to access kit robot data
-     * public GUIEntity guiEntity - used to access movement data
+     * public Movement movement - The kit robot doesn't use this for movement - only to access its goal and desired end time because of the complex calculations required
+     * private GUIKit kit - the one on the robot's hand
+     * private Movement baseMove, armMove, handMove - basic robot's move
+     * private final int baseStartX = 300 - base location
+     * private final int baseStartY = 270 - base location

 * Methods:
-      * void tick(long currentTime) - calculates movement
+      * void doCalculations(long currentTime) - calculates the rotations and movement of robots
-      * void draw(Graphics g, long elapsedMillis) - calls tick(), draws the part
+      * void draw(Graphics2D g, long currentTime) - draws the kit robot
+      * boolean arrived(long currentTime) - return true if baseMove, armMove, handMove are all past end time
+      * void setKit(GUIKit kit) - set the current kit in the robot
+      * GUIKit removeKit() - remove the kit in the robot
+      * void park() - make the robot stops at the base

 ***